Philodendron Micans Plant Care Essentials

-With velvety heart-shaped leaves, the philodendron micans is the perfect plant to add a touch of romance or glamour to your home.
-Its trailing habit looks great cascading down shelves or climbing up trellises, plus they offer lots of uses and benefits.
-Like many other types of philodendrons, philodendron micans is easy to care for as long as you know what it likes.
-Here we’ll take you through everything you need to know about how to grow and care for philodendron micans at home including planting, soil, light, watering, pruning, propagating, and fertilizing.
+With velvety heart-shaped leaves, the philodendron micans is the perfect plant to add a touch of romance or glamour.
+I love the trailing habit of cascading down shelves or climbing up trellises in my home.
+What’s more, philodendron micans are easy to care for, in my experience, as long as you follow a few key pointers.
+In this guide, I’ll run through how I grow and care for philodendron means, including planting, soil, light, watering, pruning, propagating, and fertilizing considerations.

 How to Grow Philodendron Micans (Essential Tips!)